 Over 5000 outdoor enthusiasts attempt to cross the Appalachian trail each year, but even more decide to hike this long-distance challenge for American wanderlust in sections.
 This 6-day hike dedicated to anyone over 50 lets you unwrap the wonders of the Appalachia and get the feel for long-distance hiking.
 Although there are many 50+ people on the trail, this tour joins you with a group of your own peers, letting you form long-lasting friendships, and giving you a better sense of your own abilities.
 Starting from Amicalola Falls State Park, you will explore the remnants of Appalachian mountain culture, discover the beauty of the backcountry, and challenge yourself by hiking over 50 miles in less than a week.
-With an experienced guide and a motivating group by your side, you will gain more confidence, feel empowered, and feel the thrill of hiking through one of the most famous trails in the world!
+With an experienced guide and a motivating group by your side, you will gain more confidence, feel empowered, and feel the thrill of hiking through one of the most famous trails in the US!

 Atlanta, GA is 1.5 hours away from the Amicalola Falls State Park

 Beginner to advanced

 Co-Ed Appalachian Trail Hike for the Active and Over-50

 Explore a section of the Appalachian Trail with a group of your peers and an experienced guide!
 Your days will be filled with exploring interesting sites on the trail, and nights will be spent around the campfire and under the stars.
 This section hike will show you the beauty of the A.T. and maybe even give you the motivation to do a longer hike.
 With each mile, you’ll feel more confident and get a more refined sense of self than you had before.
 Learn all about geology, explore the wildlife, and make life-long friendships!

 Appalachian Trail Hike for Active Women Over 50